openshift/assisted-service/docs/enhancements/multi-rhel-fips.md

 whatever storage is in use for this deployment (local for on-prem, or s3 for SaaS) and assisted-service will take over as usual from there.

-The installer cache directory will be shared (as it's currently on the PV), but the installers used by the two runners will never overlap.

-The installer runners will be built with the required packages to run the installer in FIPS compliance mode.

 ### User Stories

 #### Story 1